matisnape/niedziela_elixir/README.md

 # NiedzielaElixir

-This is an attempt to rewrite https://github.com/matisnape/niedziela into Elixir.
+This is an attempt to rewrite https://github.com/matisnape/niedziela into Elixir with Plug and Router.

 ## TODO
 - Find out how to pass data to Router